Nested Dreams Within Dreams

 First, be aware that the possible meanings of a false awakening aren't scientific.
-These are the traditionally accepted interpretations for this type of dream.
+These are the traditionally accepted interpretations of this type of dream.
 Whether you accept any of these meanings, or believe dreams have any meaning at all, is totally up to you.

 The usual interpretation for dreaming about waking up is that you're not paying the proper attention to something in your life.
 This could mean you're not:

 - using an ability to its full potential,

 - or handling something that needs to be dealt with.